quisquous/cactbot/README.md

 If you get an overlay plugin error similar to `Error: (overlay): Exception in SendFastRateEvents: Could not load file or assembly 'FFXIV_ACT_Plugin, Version=(version), Culture=neutral, PublicKeyToken=null' or one of its dependencies.
 The system cannot find the file specified.` then you likely need to unblock the ffxiv plugin.
 See the instructions above for unblocking DLLs.

+If triggers or pieces of the UI do not work, ensure that "Disable Parsing from Network Data" is **not** checked in the FFXIV plugin settings.
+Network data is required for accurate trigger timing.

 ## Building from source

 You should already have